IraKorshunova/bruno/README.md

 # BRUNO: A Deep Recurrent Model for Exchangeable Data

-This is an official code for reproducing main results from our NIPS'18 paper:
+This is an official code for reproducing the main results from our NIPS'18 paper:

 I. Korshunova, J. Degrave, F. Huszár, Y. Gal, A. Gretton, J. Dambre<br>
 **BRUNO: A Deep Recurrent Model for Exchangeable Data** <br>
 [arxiv.org/abs/1802.07535](https://arxiv.org/abs/1802.07535)

+and from our NIPS'18 Bayesian Deep Learning workshop paper:

+I. Korshunova, Y. Gal, J. Dambre, A. Gretton<br>
+**Conditional BRUNO: A Deep Recurrent Process for Exchangeable Labelled Data**

 ### Requirements

 The code was used with the following settings:

+- python3
 - tensorflow-gpu==1.7.0
 - scikit-image==0.13.1